immutant/immutant.org/news/2014-05-05-immutant-web-2x.md

   :fallback   (fn [request] (response ...))
 </pre>

-Websocket channels returned by `create-handler` will be instances of `io.undertow.websockets.core.WebSocketChannel`.
-And those returned by `create-servlet` will be instances of `javax.websocket.Session` from [JSR 356].
-Both implement `immutant.websocket/Channel`.

-The result from either can be passed to `immutant.web/run`.
-If you couldn't care less about [JSR 356], you should use `immutant.websocket/create-handler`.
+To create your websocket endpoint, pass the result from `create-handler` to `immutant.web/run`.
 Here's an example that asynchronously returns the upper-cased equivalent of whatever message it receives:

 <pre class="syntax clojure">(ns whatever
   (:require [immutant.web :as web]